villekr/ocpp-asgi/README.md

 The key features are:
 * ASGI compliant interface supporting both WebSocket and HTTP protocols.
 * Event-driven and "stateless" approach for implementing action handlers for OCPP messages.
-* Highly-scalable and supports serverless (e.g. AWS Lambda) with compatible ASGI server.
+* Highly-scalable and supports serverless (e.g. AWS Lambda, Azure Functions) with compatible ASGI server.
 * Requires small and straightforward changes from ocpp to action handlers (but is not backwards compatible).

+Read the [blog post](https://ville-karkkainen.medium.com/towards-event-based-serverless-ocpp-backend-system-part-i-motivation-and-architecture-options-5d51ba09dfd6) about the motivation behind creating this library.

-Disclaimer!
+## Disclaimer!

 This library is still in alpha state.
-It has some rough edges.
+At the moment I don't have time nor immediate business need to invest in further development.
+However, I'm happy to discuss and help if you are considering the benefits of using this library in you project.

+Please send [email](mailto:ville.karkkainen@outlook.com) if you have any questions about this library or have some business inquiries in mind.

 # Getting started